vfilimonov/pydatastream/README.md

 PyDatastream library is released under the MIT license.

 The license for the library is not extended in any sense to any of the content of the Refinitiv (former Thomson Reuters) Dataworks Enterprise, Datastream, Datastream Web Services, Datastream Navigator or related services.
-Appropriate contract with Thomson Reuters and valid credentials are required in order to use the API.
+Appropriate contract with the data vendor and valid credentials are required in order to use the API.

 Author of the library ([@vfilimonov](https://github.com/vfilimonov)) is not affiliated, associated, authorized, sponsored, endorsed by, or in any way officially connected with Thomson Reuters, or any of its subsidiaries or its affiliates.
 The names "Refinitiv", "Thomson Reuters" as well as related names are registered trademarks of respective owners.